 quit

-To confirm all partitions are in place, you can execute blkid and you will get a result similar (if not identical) to the one on the image below:
+To confirm all partitions are in place, you can execute blkid, and you will get a result similar (if not identical) to the one in the image below:

 List Partitions